sjp38/linux/Documentation/doc-guide/kernel-doc.rst

    gtk-doc or Doxygen, yet distinctively different, for historical reasons.
 The kernel source contains tens of thousands of kernel-doc comments.
 Please stick to the style described here.

+.. note:: kernel-doc does not cover Rust code: please see Documentation/rust/docs.rst instead.

 The kernel-doc structure is extracted from the comments, and proper `Sphinx C Domain`_ function and type descriptions with anchors are